 12. Practice holding crayon/marker correctly

 Keep in mind, a tripod grasp isn't expected to emerge until age 3.5-4.
 It is natural and OKAY for them to use alternative grasps at first.
 In fact, there is a very natural progression of grasp.
 You can try my tried and true "point, pick and flip" trick to teach proper grasp.
-Have them point the writing utensil at themselves, use thumb and index to "pick" it up near the tip, then flip the back end of the crayon into their web-space, viola, a tripod grasp!
+Have them point the writing utensil at themselves, use thumb and index to "pick" it up near the tip, then flip the back end of the crayon into their web-space and there you have it: a tripod grasp!

-13. Writing/coloring/drawing on a horizontal surface (aka drawing on a window, chalkboard or easel)
+13. Writing/coloring/drawing on a horizontal surface (window, chalkboard or easel)

 14. Use small or broken crayons/chalk to facilitate proper grasp

 This is one of my favorite ways to help strengthen the fingers that make up a tripod grasp (the index, middle and thumb).
-Since there is very little to hang on to, it forces these three fingers to do all the work.
+Since there is very little to hang on to, using broken crayons forces these three fingers to do all the work.
 (Credit due to Handwriting Without Tears for this concept.)

-Clothespins are going to also strengthen the three fingers that make up the tripod grasp.
-This also strengthens the muscles of the thumb space and helps develop proper hand arch.
-Use clothespins to attach to literally anything—a make-shift clothing line made out of string, a piece of paper, a shirt, etc.
+Clothespins strengthen the three fingers that make up the tripod grasp, which also strengthens the muscles of the thumb space and helps develop proper hand arch.
+Use clothespins to attach to literally anything—a string, a piece of paper, a shirt.